 As if you need more convincing, these muffins are also pretty simple to make.
-The main difference between the two “plain” starter recipes is banana; the Basic 20/20 Muffin recipe has banana, and therefore counts as your serving of fruit for the day if you are on Step 1 of the F-Factor Diet, while the 20/20 Bran Muffin recipe is fruit-free.
-Aside from that, it’s 20/20 Fiber/Protein Powder (either chocolate or vanilla depending on what flavor muffin you are trying to make) with egg whites, a little wheat bran, baking powder and and a few other common ingredients.
-Mix the ingredients together, divide the batter up into your muffin tins and bake at 425°F for 15-25 minutes.
+To make the most “plain” muffin, 20/20 Step 1 Muffin, you just need a few simple ingredients.
+Mix 20/20 Fiber/Protein Powder (either chocolate or vanilla depending on what flavor muffin you are trying to make) egg whites, a little wheat bran, baking powder and and a few other common ingredients, divide the batter up into your muffin tins and bake at 400°F for 15-25 minutes.
 Enjoy fresh out of the oven, or let them cool, throw in a container and take with you on the go.

 With that being said, let’s get baking!
-Here’s 14 different ways to take our standard 20/20 muffin recipes to the next level:
+Here’s 14 different ways to take our standard 20/20 muffin recipe to the next level:

-SIMPLE CHOCOLATE CHIP – Follow the either the basic or the bran recipe, using either powder, and add ~10 Lily’s Sweets Chocolate Chips to each muffin cup before placing into oven.
+SIMPLE CHOCOLATE CHIP – Follow the basic Step 1 recipe, using either powder, and add ~10 Lily’s Sweets Chocolate Chips to each muffin cup before placing into oven.
 The chocolate chips adds 25 calories, 4.5g carbs and 2g fiber to each serving.
-To journal (1 serving): 35g carb, 18g fiber 22g carb, 17g fiber
+Per serving: 16g fiber, 10g net carb

 MATCHA LATTE – Mix 1 packet of Trader Joe’s Matcha Green Tea into the batter of the either recipe, prepared with vanilla 20/20 Fiber/Protein powder.
-To journal (1 serving): 30g carb, 16g fiber 17g carb, 15g fiber
+Per serving: 15g fiber, 2g net carb

 EVERYTHING BAGEL “BITES” – For this recipe, you’re going to want to leave out any stevia or other non-nutritive sweeteners.
-Aside from that, follow the bran recipe, using vanilla 20/20 Fiber/Protein powder, and adding Everything But The Bagel seasoning into the batter.
-Feel free to go heavy on the seasoning, as it will counterbalance the sweetness of the vanilla powder—about 2 Tbsp should suffice.
-To journal (1 serving): 17g carb, 15g fiber
+Aside from that, follow the Step 1 recipe, using Unflavored 20/20 Fiber/Protein powder, and adding Everything But The Bagel seasoning into the batter.
+Feel free to go heavy on the seasoning, as it is unflavored powder—about 2 Tbsp should suffice.
+Per serving: 15g fiber, 2g net carb

-CHOCOLATE PEANUT BUTTER – Mix 2 Tbsp Chocolate Pb2 into the batter of either the basic or bran recipe, prepared with chocolate 20/20 Fiber/Protein powder.
+CHOCOLATE PEANUT BUTTER – Mix 2 Tbsp Chocolate Pb2 into the batter of the Step 1 muffin recipe, prepared with chocolate 20/20 Fiber/Protein powder.
 Note: the chocolate PB2 adds about 25 calories per serving, so 1 serving would be 175 calories.
-To journal (1 serving): 30g carb, 16g fiber 17g carb, 15g fiber
+Per serving: 15g fiber, 2g net carb

-BLUEBERRY BRAN – Prepare bran recipe and before placing in oven add 4-5 fresh blueberries to each muffin cup.
+BLUEBERRY BRAN – Prepare Step 1 recipe and before placing in oven add 4-5 fresh blueberries to each muffin cup.
 Optional, add 1 tsp cinnamon to the batter.
-To journal (1 serving): 20g carb, 16g fiber
+Per serving: 16g fiber, 4g net carb

-HINT-OF-CINNAMON CHOCOLATE – Add 1-2 tsp saigon cinnamon to the batter of either recipe, prepared with chocolate 20/20 Fiber/Protein powder.
+HINT-OF-CINNAMON CHOCOLATE – Add 1-2 tsp saigon cinnamon to the batter of the Step 1 muffins, prepared with chocolate 20/20 Fiber/Protein powder.
 Before placing in oven, sprinkle with additional cinnamon.
-To journal (1 serving): 30g carb, 16g fiber 17g carb, 15g fiber
+Per serving: 15g fiber, 2g net carb

-LEMON POPPYSEED – Follow the bran recipe, prepared with vanilla 20/20 Fiber/Protein powder, and add 1 Tbsp lemon juice.
+LEMON POPPYSEED – Follow the Step 1 muffin recipe, prepared with vanilla 20/20 Fiber/Protein powder, and add 1 Tbsp lemon juice.
 Stir the zest of 1 lemon and 1 Tbsp poppy seeds into the batter, mixing well so evenly distributed throughout.
 Optional, prepare lemon glaze from this recipe and drizzle atop once muffins have cooled.
-To journal (1 serving, without glaze): 18g carb, 16g fiber
+Per serving: 16g fiber, 2g net carb

 PEANUT BUTTER DELIGHT – Mix 2 Tbsp Pb2 into the batter of the either the basic muffin recipe or the bran muffin recipe.
 The PB2 adds about 25 calories per serving, but bumps the fiber up too.
 To journal (1 serving): 17g carb, 16g fiber

-DOUBLE CHOCOLATE CHUNK – Use chocolate 20/20 Fiber/Protein Powder with either the basic muffin recipe or the bran muffin recipe, and add 1/2 Tbsp cocoa powder into the batter.
+DOUBLE CHOCOLATE CHUNK – Use chocolate 20/20 Fiber/Protein Powder with Step 1 muffin recipe, and add 1/2 Tbsp cocoa powder into the batter.
 Before placing in oven add ~10 Lily’s Sweets Chocolate Chips to each muffin cup.
-To journal (1 serving): 37g carb, 20g fiber 23g carb, 18g fiber
+Per serving: 18g fiber, 5g net carb

-APPLE CINNAMON – Instead of using almond milk, add 1/3 cup apple sauce to the bran muffin recipe, prepared with vanilla powder.
+APPLE CINNAMON – Instead of using Greek yogurt, add 1/3 cup apple sauce to the Step 1 muffin recipe, prepared with vanilla powder.
 Mix 1-2 tsp cinnamon into batter and sprinkle with cinnamon before placing in oven to bake.
-To journal (1 serving): 22g carb, 16g fiber
+Per serving: 16g fiber, 6g net carb

-PUMPKIN PIE – Mix 1/2 tsp cinnamon, pinch of nutmeg and 2 Tbsp of pumpkin puree into the bran muffin recipe, prepared with vanilla 20/20 Fiber/Protein powder and.
+PUMPKIN PIE – Mix 1/2 tsp cinnamon, pinch of nutmeg and 2 Tbsp of pumpkin puree into the Step 1 muffin recipe, prepared with vanilla 20/20 Fiber/Protein powder and.
 Before placing in oven to bake, sprinkle with cinnamon.
 Total is just another 5 calories per serving.
-To journal (1 serving): 18g carb, 15g fiber
+Per serving: 15g fiber, 3g net carb

-TOASTED COCONUT MACAROON – Use vanilla 20/20 Fiber/Protein powder in either the basic recipe or the bran recipe, and add 1 Tbsp unsweetened shredded coconut to the batter.
+TOASTED COCONUT MACAROON – Use vanilla 20/20 Fiber/Protein powder in the Step 1 recipe, and add 1 Tbsp unsweetened shredded coconut to the batter.
 Before placing in oven to bake, sprinkle another Tbsp unsweetened shredded coconut on top of the muffins, distributing evenly between the muffin cups.
 While coconut adds an extra 35 calories per serving, it provides an extra gram of fiber too.
-To journal (1 serving): 32g carb, 17g fiber 18g carb, 16g fiber
+Per serving: 16g fiber, 2g net carb

-PB&J SAMMY BITES – Mix 2 Tbsp Pb2 into the batter of either recipe.
+PB&J SAMMY BITES – Mix 2 Tbsp Pb2 into the batter Step 1 recipe.
 Before placing in oven, place 3-4 frozen blueberries (or frozen raspberries or strawberries) atop batter in each muffin cup.
 Per serving: 196 calories, 8g net carb.
-To journal (1 serving): 33g carb, 18g fiber 21g carb, 17g fiber
+Per serving: 17g fiber, 5g net carb

-MIXED BERRY FLAXSEED – Add 1/4 cup flax seed to the batter of either the basic recipe, or the bran recipe.
+MIXED BERRY FLAXSEED – Add 1/4 cup flax seed to the batter the Step 1 recipe.
 Stir in 1 cup mixed berries so that berries are evenly distributed throughout.
-To journal (1 serving): 41g carb, 23g fiber 27g carb, 21g fiber
+Per serving: 21g fiber, 6g net carb

 MODIFICATIONS FOR DIETARY CONSTRAINTS